Celebrating Ramadan in Singapore

 Image credit: @halalmediajapan

 Going out for Iftar (a breaking fast meal) with your pals and extended family is usually a yearly affair for some.
 Some prefer the classic restos peppered around Haji Lane while others take this opportunity to uncover new hangout joints.
-But the Circuit Breaker doesn’t have to mean that these Iftar sessions need to end.
+But the social-distancing measures doesn’t have to mean that these Iftar sessions need to end.

-You and your friends can order some mains, bring your phone or laptop to the dining table, and catch up with your loved ones using video call apps like Skype and Zoom.
+You and your friends can order some mains, bring your phone or laptop to the dining table, and catch up with your loved ones using video call apps like Skype, Zoom, or Google Meets.
 You can also take turns treating each other to meals by ordering them for your friends before it’s time to break fast.

 5. Attend online religious lessons

 For those who attend religious classes regularly either at home or at a nearby mosque, you’d know that all classroom-based training is halted due to Circuit Breaker measures.
 However, online arrangements have been made to ensure that religious education won’t be hindered during Ramadan.

 Sites like Learn Islam SG and mosques like Masjid Maarof have Facebook Live sessions and Zoom lessons to continue classes online, from live Q&As to lectures about Quranic studies.
 To add on, these Live sessions are free for all to watch and learn.